Ketrex/Serilog-Sinks-MSSqlServer/README.md

 ## Table definition

+### Automatic table creation

+If you set the `autoCreateSqlTable` option to `true`, the sink will create a table for you in the database specified in the connection string.
+Make sure that the user associated with this connection string has enough rights to make schema changes.

-You'll need to create a table like this in your database:
+If you do not want the table to be automatically created, you'll need to create a table like this in your database:

 ```
 CREATE TABLE [Logs] (